JoyceKimberly/DGUS-reloaded-Portrait/README.md

 DWIN T5UID1 touchscreen firmware for 3D printers running Marlin.

-Requires using a modified version of Marlin to work properly, which can be found in [this repository](https://github.com/Desuuuu/Marlin).
+Requires using the latest 2.1_bugfix of Marlin to work properly, which can be found in [the official repository](https://github.com/MarlinFirmware/Marlin).

 ## Disclaimer
 **This software is provided without any warranty.
 You are solely responsible for your use of it.**